These disorders occur when the body does not recycle old bone cells.

 There is no cure, but some treatments can help relieve problems caused by the disorders.

+Bone cells constantly but slowly form, live for a period, and then are reabsorbed, a recycling process.
 In osteopetrosis, the body does not recycle old bone cells.
 The result is increased density or thickness of the bones and an alteration in how the bones are shaped.
 These changes make bones weaker than normal.
 The dense bone tissue also crowds out the bone marrow, which is where blood cells are formed.

 Osteopetroses range from mild to severe and can even be life threatening.
 Symptoms of osteopetroses may begin in infancy (early onset) or later in life (delayed onset).